Has America normalized violence as a way of life?

 It’s a story of moral conscience and using positive energy in every choice we make.
 A message to look past the deceiving masks of politicians and mainstream media and reach into the soul for answers of how best to treat each other—how to be kind to humankind.

-Written in the voice of a mother who couldn’t be happier with her life, the protagonist is surrounded by amazing beauty, a loving family, a large circle of friends and, despite her quirky emotions, deep inner peace.
+Written in the voice of a mother who couldn’t be happier with her life; the protagonist is surrounded by amazing beauty, a loving family, a large circle of friends, a beautiful home in the hills, and, despite her quirky emotions, a deep inner peace.

 Her only concern is for the next generation in a nation hell-bent on having higher military spending than half the world combined and convinced it’s for the collective good.
 Isn’t it time we normalize peace?